 On to a more pleasant topic, Cozumel!
 What a fun port of call.
 I wish we could have spent more time there, as it’s changed so much over the years and there’s lots to see and do.
 As for us, we chose an X-rail adventure, where you ride these cars through the jungle and visit a sacred Mayan pond called a cenote.
 It was a blast, though very dusty.
 We booked ours through Shore Trips and the tour operator was Wild Tours.
 It was fun, but exhausting, and by the end of the excursion we were ready to go back to the ship, shower off all the Mexican dirt, and have lunch in the Windjammer.

-Overall, the ship was lovely, the crew was friendly and the port was fun.
+Overall, Liberty of the Seas was lovely, the crew was friendly and the port was fun.
 I’m probably going to stick with 7 night cruises from now on, and if possible, avoid Spring Break, but with a school age child it’s kind of tough.